-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety to some or all members of the campus community, first responders will notify LBPD City College Section Supervisors and other authorized College officials to issue an emergency notification.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety to some or all members of the campus community, first responders will notify LBPD City College Section Lieutenant and other authorized College officials to issue an emergency notification.

-LBCCD's Administration, individuals assigned to Business Support Services, Facilities, Communications and College Advancement departments, and/or other members as assigned, will immediately initiate all or some portions of the LBCCD's emergency notification system.
+LBCCD's Administration, individuals assigned to Risk Management & Campus Safety, Facilities, Communications and Community Engagement departments, and/or other members as assigned, will immediately initiate all or some portions of the LBCCD's emergency notification system.
 If, in the professional judgment of first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, LBCCD may elect to delay issuing an emergency notification.
 As soon as the condition that may compromise efforts is no longer present, LBCCD will issue the emergency notification to the campus community or applicable segment of the community.

-SECURITY AWARENESS AND CRIME PREVENTION

-PROGRAMS AND INITIATIVES

-In the event of a situation that poses an immediate threat to members of the campus community, LBCCD has various systems in place for communicating information quickly.
-Some or all of these methods of communication may be activated in the event for emergency notification to all or a segment of campus community.
+SECURITY AWARENESS AND CRIME PREVENTION PROGRAMS AND INITIATIVES methods of communication may be activated in the event for emergency notification to all or a segment of campus community.
 These methods of communication include the mass notification system utilized by the district and the District's email system.
 LBCCD may post updates during critical incidents on the LBCCD homepage.